-- Students will demonstrate content knowledge in the area of instrumental music relevant to effective teaching in grades K-12 - Students will model effective pedagogical strategies to meet the needs of a diverse community of learners. - Students will demonstrate effective management of student behavior and classroom procedures to establish a positive culture for learning.
+- Students will demonstrate content knowledge in the area of instrumental music relevant to effective teaching in grades K-12 - Students will model effective pedagogical strategies to meet the needs of a diverse community of learners. - Students will demonstrate effective management of student behavior and classroom procedures to establish a positive culture for learning

-General Education Requirements (44 hrs) Biblical World (6hrs) The Cultural World (15 hrs) English Composition I & II......6 hrs The Social World (9 hrs) The West & Global Cultures......3 hrs (Western Civ I or II or World Geography) The Natural World (14 hrs) Health & Physical Education4 hrs (one hour must be physical activity) (Must include at least one science with lab course and one math course MT 1133 or higher; (excludes MT1123, MT 3133, MT 4123, GS 3213, GS 3233); Intermediate Algebra may be required if ACT Math score is less than 19; the mathematics requirement may be waived if ACT Math score is 28 or higher) Pre-Professional Requirements (12 hrs)
+General Education Requirements (44 hrs) Specialization Requirements\ (44 hrs.)
+Biblical World (6 hrs.)
+The Cultural World (15 hrs.)
+Creative & Analytic Concepts IV .......
+3 hrs.
+The Social World (9 hrs.)
+Ensemble......4 hrs.
+Applied Brass Techniques/Methods ......
+1 hr.
+(Western Civ I or II or World Geography) Applied Percussion Techniques/Methods......
+1 hr.
+The Natural World (14 hrs.)
+Professional Requirements (15 hrs.) (one hour must be physical activity) (Must include at least one science with lab course and one math Integrated Methods & Classroom Mgmt .......
+3 hrs. course MT 1133 or higher; (excludes MT1123, MT 3133, MT 4123, GS 3213, GS 3233); Intermediate Algebra may be required if ACT Math score is less than 19; the mathematics requirement may be waived if ACT Math score is 28 or higher) Clinical Internship (15 hrs.)
+Pre-Professional Requirements (12 hrs.)
+Introduction to the Exceptional Child........................
+3 hrs.
+Total Required Hours: 130 \\For the admission requirements, retention procedures, dismissal procedures, required of all specialization courses.